What Is A Follower Chart (从格) And How Is It Different?

 What Makes A Good Follower Chart

-It’s not easy trying to analyze a Follower chart, because the elements are so extremely that you don’t even know where or how to start.
+It’s not easy trying to analyze a Follower chart because the elements are so extreme that you don’t even know where or how to start.
 Elements or ‘gods’ representing a certain aspect of someone can go completely missing.
 For example, for a Follower Chart that has the Wealth element as the dominant element, we know that the Resource ‘god’ will be completely missing.
 Does that mean that the chart-holder does not have a mother in his or her life, or that they will have a bad relationship?

 Newcomers to BaZi who encounter a Follower chart often do not know how to how to decipher it.
 The reason is simple: They still see BaZi interpretation as a straight line and don’t have the flexibility needed in the deduction.